nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 tCheck is a desktop application that offers an integrated system to efficiently manage a bubble tea shop, of the (imaginary) brand T-sugar, by providing sales tracking, ingredients tracking and manpower management.
-It is optimized for the Command Line Interface (CLI), so that users can update and retrieve the information more efficiently.
+It is optimised for the Command Line Interface (CLI), so that users can update and retrieve the information more efficiently.

 ### Purpose of Document
 This document specifies the architecture and software design for the application, tCheck.